Sursock Purchases: Sursock purchases from the Ottoman Government

 In 1872, the Ottoman Government sold the Jezreel Valley (in Arabic, Marj ibn Amir) to the Sursock family for approximately £20,000.
-The family went on to acquire more than 400,000 dunams (90,000 acres or 364 km2).
+The family went on to acquire 230,000 to 400,000 dunams (90,000 acres or 364 km2).
 These purchases were sustained over a number of years.

+This purchase, along with others, dispossessed the local Bedouins.
+The Sursocks soon began to repopulate long-abandoned villages with tenant sharecroppers.
+Most of those were located in the outskirts of the valley.

 According to Frances E. Newton's testimony at the Shaw Commission noted the genesis of the Sursock purchase: "...these lands came into the possession of Sursock through a loan he had made to the Turkish Government.
 The Turkish Government never had any intention of turning the Arabs off the land, it was more of a sort of mortgage, and Sursock was collecting the tithes interest on his money...
 Sursock did not become possessed of the lands by virtue of Title Deeds in the original instance.
 Later Sursock applied to the Government to give him title deeds."

 In 1878, Claude Reignier Conder explained as follows:

 One curious fact, as showing the infamous condition of the administration, we here also ascertained.
 A Greek banker named Sursuk, to whom the Government was under obligations, was allowed to buy the northern half of the Great Plain and some of the Nazareth villages for the ridiculously small sum of £20,000 for an extent of seventy square miles; the taxes of the twenty villages amounted to £4000, so that the average income could not be stated at less than £12,000, taking good and bad years together.
 The cultivation was materially improved under his care, and the property must be immensely valuable, or would be, if the title could be considered secure; but it is highly probable that the Government will again seize the land when it becomes worth while to do so.
 The peasantry attributed the purchase to Russian intrigue, being convinced that their hated enemy has his eyes greedily turned to Palestine and to Jerusalem as a religious capital, and is ever busy in gaining a footing in the country.